-The active cruise control and braking feature in Wingman ACB is automatically ready when normal cruise control is set.
+The adaptive cruise control and braking feature in Bendix® Wingman® AdvancedTM is automatically ready when normal cruise control is set.

-▲ This vehicle's cruise control must only be used in the same conditions that are normally recommended for ordinary cruise control.
+This vehicle's cruise control must only be used in the same conditions that are normally recommended for ordinary cruise control.
 There are certain situations when cruise control should not be used:

-Inclement Weather - Do not use cruise control in rain, snow, fog, ice or other severe weather conditions that may affect the performance of the Wingman ACB system.
+Inclement Weather/Low Visibility Situations - Do not use cruise control in inclement weather or low visibility conditions - such as rain, snow, smoke, fog, ice or other severe weather conditions - that may affect the performance of the Bendix[®] Wingman[®] Advanced[TM] system.